 So…I have decided to make reservations at the Wyndham in Long Island City.

 L.I.C. is the westernmost neighborhood of Queens and has recently become a thriving arts community.
 According to several travel message boards, it is a good alternative to staying in “the city” and is still accessible from Manhattan via the subway.
-Parking is offered at all of the hotels I checked out and no mention of vermin in the Yelp reviews!
+Parking is offered at the hotel and no mention of vermin in the Yelp reviews!
 Yay!
 Problem #1 solved.

 Planning task number two: Squeeze as many adventures into 2ish days as humanly possible without sending us to the hospital with exhaustion.